diazgilberto/microblog/README.md

 - Should remember username if user allows
 - User should be able to recover password
 - Application should have protected routes, available for logged in users only

 #### User Profile Page

 - Track last time user visit page
 - Should have default gravatar

-#### Error Handling
+#### Email Support & Error Handling

+Packages:

+- `flask-mail` - to send emails
+- `pyjwt` - to crete tokens

-We want to send an email immediately a 500 occurs
+We want to send an email immediately a 500 occurs.
+Also we want to send an email to the user to reset their password.

 ##### `confing.py` with environment variable with the same name

 - `MAIL_SERVER = os.environ.get('MAIL_SERVER')`
 - `MAIL_PORT = int(os.environ.get('MAIL_PORT') or 25)`
 - `MAIL_USE_TLS = os.environ.get('MAIL_USE_TLS') is not None` encrypted connection or not
 - `MAIL_USERNAME = os.environ.get('MAIL_USERNAME')`
 - `MAIL_PASSWORD = os.environ.get('MAIL_PASSWORD')`
 - `python -m smtpd -n -c DebuggingServer localhost:8025` local mail server